Jet Charge with Global Event Shapes: Probing Quark Flavor Dynamics: Introduction

-However, due to the light quark flavor symmetry of QCD, global event shapes do not provide much information on light quark flavor dynamics in initial state nucleon structure or final state hadronization.
+Due to the light quark flavor symmetry of QCD, global event shapes do not provide much information on light quark flavor dynamics in initial state nucleon structure or final state hadronization.
 Typically, a global QCD analysis over a wide range of observables is employed to extract universal initial state structure functions and final state fragmentation functions, separated by flavor.
 These include inclusive observables as well as more exclusive ones that involve tagging a final state hadron.
 For example, the neutral current and charged current fully inclusive deep inelastic scattering (DIS) processes, $e^-+p\to e^-+X$ and $e^-+p\to \nu_e+X$, respectively, are sensitive to different flavor combinations of initial state parton distribution functions (PDFs).
 Similarly, using polarized protons in these processes allows for disentangling initial state helicity PDFs by flavor.
 More exclusive observables, such as semi-inclusive DIS (SIDIS), $e^-+p\to e^-+ h+X$, where a final state hadron, $h$, is tagged, allows for additional flavor separation of initial state nucleon structure functions.
 Additionally, it acts as a probe of fragmentation functions by flavor.
-Measurements at the Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) have shown that jets can also be a powerful probe of nucleon structure, including nucleon spin structrure~\cite{Aschenauer:2016our,Adamczyk:2017wld,Boer:2014lka}.
+Tagging final state hadrons also allows for measuring charge-charge correlations~\cite{Monni:2025zyv} or EECs of charged particles~\cite{Lee:2023npz}.
+Measurements at the Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) have shown that jets can also be a powerful probe of nucleon structure, including nucleon spin structure~\cite{Aschenauer:2016our,Adamczyk:2017wld,Boer:2014lka}.
 Such jet based probes have now also been developed for use at the EIC ~\cite{Liu:2018trl,Arratia:2020nxw,Liu:2020dct,Aschenauer:2019uex,Arratia:2019vju,Arratia:2020ssx,Kang:2020xyq,Aschenauer:2017jsk,Zheng:2018ssm}.
-However, without tagging final state hadrons, flavor separation remain challenging in inclusive jet measurements.
+However, without tagging final state hadrons, flavor separation remains challenging in inclusive jet measurements.